leanometry/codecamp/README.md

 #### API Configs

     ```
-    dataApi: {
-            paths: {
+   dataApi:{
+       path: '/api', //path to api routes
-                securityPath:'/api_telapp_sec/rest/json', // the path to security routes
+       currentUserPath:'/currentUser/api' // path to routes that verify current userId (i.e. contact for the current user)
-                productPath:'/api_telapp_product/rest/json', // paths to product routes
-                voiceBroadcastPath:'/api_telapp_vb/rest/json', // paths to voice routes
-                liveAppPath:'/TelFlexConf/apps' // paths to live app routes
    },
+   database: {
+       usersCollection : 'users', //table that contains the users

+       mongo: {
+           dbName:'codecamp',
-            apiUrl: 'https://dev.shoutpoint.com',            // The base url of the API server
+           apiUrl: 'https://api.mongolab.com/api/1/databases',            // The base url of the MongoLab DB server
-            apiKey: 'b8ca1e5d-0c3b-49e0-82b5-8f9b84354180'                 // The API key
+           apiKey: '31Bt2CISWs8z9eEKUtpM3lwhVCgOq8Yf'                 // replace MongoLab API key with your key
+       }
    },

-    security: {                                 // The name of database that contains the security information
-            usersCollection: 'createAccount'                            // The name of the route to the calls for user information
-    } ,
     ```

 ####  Server Configs

    ```
   server:{
-      listenURL: '127.0.0.1',
+        listenURL: 'localhost',
         listenPort: 3337,                                   // The port on which the server is to listen (means that the app is at http://localhost:3000 for instance)
         securePort: 8436,                                   // The HTTPS port on which the server is to listen (means that the app is at https://localhost:8433 for instance)
         distFolder: path.resolve(__dirname, '../client/dist'),  // The folder that contains the application files (note that the files are in a different repository) - relative to this file
         staticUrl: '/static',                               // The base url from which we serve static files (such as js, css and images)
-      cookieSecret: 'codecamp-app'                         // The secret for encrypting the cookie
+        cookieSecret: 'codecamp-dev-app',                         // The secret for encrypting the cookie

+        appPath:  path.resolve(__dirname, '.')
     },
    ```

 ####  Mail Server Configs